DCuadraLara/100-Days-Angela-Yu/README.md

 We got Random number generation between 1 and 100, user input with validation, hints for "Too high" or "Too low", keeps track of number of attempts and Input error handling.

 ---

+## 📊 Higher or Lower Game

+A simple and fun Python console game where you compare the number of followers between two popular personalities.

+Guess who has more followers — if you're right, you earn a point and face a new challenger.
+Keep going and test your pop culture knowledge until you guess wrong!

+🔹 Built with plain Python and a list of custom celebrity data.
+🔹 Great for practicing basic Python logic, conditionals, and functions.

+---